 Josh was born in Jefferson City (Green County, PA) and raised in Pittsburgh.
 He joined the Marine Corps after high school and served for 5 years as an Arabic Cryptologic Linguist, including 2 tours in Iraq.
 He then enrolled in the University of Pittsburgh and graduated with a Bachelors of Philosophy degree from the Honors College.
 Immediately after graduating, he went to the University of Chicago to pursue a PhD in the Near Eastern Languages and Civilizations Department.
-He is now putting the final touches on his dissertation.

 Josh is married and has three boys (two of them, Finn and Loch, pictured above).
 He enjoys being outdoors.
 You can usually find him hiking with his sons and chopping wood for his fireplace.
 Josh was an assistant coach for the University of Chicago wrestling team and is a big fan of amateur wrestling, boxing, and mixed martial arts.
 He will enthusiastically debate you on who would win in any imaginary head-to-head match-up in these sports.

 Education & Training

 - PhD (Near Eastern Languages and Civilizations), University of Chicago